Maintenance of Certification Program (MOC)

 Our program is an innovative leader in professional development, research, quality improvement, medical education and compassion for children, their families and the pediatric workforce.

-What does Seattle Children's Maintenance of Certification (MOC) Program do?
+What does Seattle Children’s MOC Program do?

 - It is an institutional resource to improve patient outcomes through the lifelong learning of Seattle Children's–affiliated physicians.